twigphp/Twig/doc/templates.rst

         <input type="{{ type }}" name="{{ name }}" value="{{ value|e }}" size="{{ size }}" />
     {% endmacro %}

-Inside macros, you have access to special variable ``varargs``.
-If more positional arguments are passed to the macro than accepted by the macro, they end up in the special ``varargs`` variable as a list of values.
+If extra positional arguments are passed to a macro call, they end up in the special ``varargs`` variable as a list of values.

 .. _twig-expressions: